opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 - **Save** the gateway configuration and then click **Apply changes**

 ------------------------------------------------------------------------
-Create an Alias for the relevant local hosts that will access the tunnel
+Step 7 - Create an Alias for the relevant local hosts that will access the tunnel
 ------------------------------------------------------------------------

 - Go to :menuselection:`Firewall --> Aliases`